iiasa/gidden_ar6_reanalysis/README.md

 ## Data

-TODO: list how to get which data sets are needed and where to put them
 TODO: migrate derivative data generation here

 To run the SI notebooks, place the following files from the [AR6 Scenario Explorer](https://data.ene.iiasa.ac.at/ar6/#/downloads) into a top-level `data` directory: